NMSU – Vehicle Use Procedures

 - A University employee or student may be assessed for the loss or damage of a University vehicle if the loss or damage was caused while driving under the influence of alcohol or drugs, or reckless driving.

 - Drivers of University owned, leased, rented or loaned vehicles are required to observe all City and State traffic regulations, and are personally responsible for any citations or fines.
-Individual driver’s license history reports may be conducted by NMSU Environmental, Health and Safety and/or by individual departments, prior to issuance of the NMSU Driving Permit.
+Individual driver’s license history reports may be conducted by EHS&RM and/or by individual departments, prior to issuance of the NMSU Driving Permit.
 Departments may also conduct periodic driver’s license history reports of all departmental employees to insure compliance with Section III (Drivers Qualifications).
-NMSU Environmental, Health and Safety and/or individual departments may also, with just cause, perform intermittent driver’s license history reports.
+EHS&RM and/or individual departments may also, with just cause, perform intermittent driver’s license history reports.
 Drivers with excessive or extreme traffic violations may be subject to the revocation or suspension of their University driving privileges.

 - University owned vehicles are to be licensed in accordance with State law, to include all motorized vehicles, trailers, boats or any other type of vehicle used for over the road applications.
 All licenses are processed by the University Property Office.